Self-Guided Bike Tour in Vermont | VBT Bicycling Vacations Skip to Main Content

 Today's Ride Choices

-Basin Harbor to Panton — 18 miles | OR Basin Harbor to Addison — 23 miles | OR Basin Harbor to Champlain Bridge — 30 miles
+Basin Harbor to Panton — 18 miles OR Basin Harbor to Addison — 23 miles OR Basin Harbor to Champlain Bridge — 30 miles

 What to Expect:

-Basin Harbor is ideally located for a choice of three successively longer loop rides.
-Cycle along Lake Champlain and into gently rolling farmland, with views of the Green Mountains of Vermont and the Adirondacks of New York always in sight.
-At 12.3 miles, at the West Addison General Store, you turn north with views of the lake on your left on the return to the resort.
+Basin Harbor is ideally situated for a choice of three successively longer loop rides.
+Each route offers scenic cycling along Lake Champlain and through gently rolling farmland, with views of Vermont’s Green Mountains and New York’s Adirondacks always in sight.

 Included Meals: Breakfast